andygock/auth-server/README.md

 ## Example NGINX conf

 Use the following in our NGINX server conf.
+You should change the port number (default of `3000`) to match the port number you are running the auth server on.

 ```txt
 # optional: